 There are four primary concepts that you need to know to use Trends: sources, panels, boards, and sections.

 A saved question source is a configuration that defines a Trends saved question, how often to issue the question, and when to collect results from the endpoints.
 Every source issues its saved question to all computer groups visible to Trends.

 A Trends saved question can ask for results from only one sensor.
 The sensor can be a single column sensor, a multicolumn sensor, or a parameterized sensor.

 For information about sources, see Working with sources.

 A panel displays a visualization for data collected by a source.
-When you create or edit a panel, select the source to use and the default computer group to show data for.
+When you create or edit a panel, select the source to use and the default computer group for which to show data.
 When a saved question source uses a multicolumn sensor, you can choose which column to display.
 You can also customize the chart type, date range, color scheme, and more.

 Panels depend on sources; you must create a saved question source or select a module source before you create a panel that uses the source.

 A board organizes a collection of panels.
 You can create and edit boards to add panels, and you can publish boards to downloadable HTML files.